 George is currently President and CEO of George Arthur Ross and Associates Inc., a consulting services business based in Owen Sound, Ontario.
 Previously, George spent over 33 years in Ontario Public Service including appointments as Deputy Minister of Northern Development and Mines, Deputy Minister of Consumer Services, and Deputy Minister of Research and Innovation.
 George also held appointments with the Yukon Territorial Government, as Deputy Minister of Energy Mines and Resources and Acting President and CEO of the Yukon Development Corporation.
 An active volunteer, he serves on the Board of the YMCA of Owen Sound and as a Director of the Bluewater (Outdoor) Education Foundation.

-Komal has over 15 years of mental health care experience in clinical, advisory, consulting and management positions.
+Komal has over 18 years of mental health care experience in clinical, advisory, consulting and management positions.
 In her current role, she serves as Senior Director, Research Strategy and Operations at the Centre for Addiction and Mental Health (CAMH).
-She is a Registered Social Worker with the Ontario College of Social Workers and a Certified Health Executive with the Canadian College of Health Leaders.
-Komal holds Masters degrees in Social Work (MSW) and Health Sciences (MHSc) from the University of Toronto.
-In addition to her role at CAMH, Komal is on faculty at Ryerson University where she teaches courses on social policy and social inclusion in the Faculty of Community Services.
-Komal also serves on the board of the YMCA of Greater Toronto, the largest YMCA in the world.
+Komal holds Masters degrees in Social Work (MSW) and Health Sciences (MHSc) from the University of Toronto, and is a Certified Health Executive with the Canadian College of Health Leaders.
+In addition to her role at CAMH, Komal holds a faculty appointment at Ryerson University where she teaches courses on social policy and social inclusion in the Faculty of Community Services.
+Komal also serves of the Board of Directors of the Alzheimer's Society of Ontario, and previously served on the board of the YMCA GTA, the largest YMCA in the world.